jeanvillafuerte/T-Data/README.md

 # ![](./ThomasIco.png "ThomasDataAdapter") _**ThomasDataAdapter**_

-## Straightforward configuration for powerful Db requests.
+## Simplified setup for robust database operations.

 ### Features released 3.0.0:

-- Straightforward manner to match typed and anonymous types to query parameters.
+- Enhanced integration of both typed and anonymous types with query parameters for a more streamlined process.
-- Transaction support using lambda expressions.
+- Expanded transaction support through the use of lambda expressions.
-- Attributes to match parameter direction, size and precision to configure DbParameter.
+- Enhanced attribute configuration for DbParameter, including parameter direction, size, and precision.
-- Set a unique signature for each database settings that must instantiate statically a database context whenever you want.
+- Unique signature creation for database settings, enabling static instantiation of database contexts on demand.
-- Support for SqlServer, Postgresql, Oracle, Mysql and Sqlite
+- Advanced optional caching layer designed to improve application performance by managing storage, updates, and deletions of cache, including the ability to refresh cache dynamically through a key identifier based on specific queries, expressions, and parameters.
-- Optional Cache layer to boost application performance having control what will be stored, updated and removed as well as refresh throught a key identifier to allow refresh whenever you required refreshing using cached query and/or expression and parameters.
+- Full support for record types.

-### Supported database provider libraries:
+### Supported database providers:
-- Microsoft.Data.SqlClient: 2.1.7 and UP
+- Microsoft.Data.SqlClient
-- Oracle.ManagedDataAccess.Core: 2.18.3 and UP
+- Oracle.ManagedDataAccess.Core
-- Npgsql: 3.2.4 and UP
+- Npgsql
-- Mysql.Data: 8.0.28 and UP
+- Mysql.Data
-- Microsoft.Data.Sqlite: 3.0.0 and UP
+- Microsoft.Data.Sqlite

 ## Quick start